OluwaseunEsan/Sequelae-of-gastrointestinal-infections/README.md

 Interpretation
 Sequelae of Campylobacter and NTS infections are rare but associated with increased NHS costs.
 Prior prescription of PPI may be a modifiable risk factor.
 Incidence of sequelae, healthcare resource use and costs are essential parameters for future burden of disease studies.

+Cite as:

+Esan OB, Perera R, McCarthy N, Violato M, Fanshawe TR.
+Incidence, risk factors, and health service burden of sequelae of Campylobacter and Non-typhoidal Salmonella infections in England, 2000-2015: a retrospective cohort study using linked electronic health records: Sequelae of gastrointestinal infections [published online ahead of print, 2020 May 20].
+J Infect.
+2020;S0163-4453(20)30306-6. doi:10.1016/j.jinf.2020.05.027